Environmental policy of the United States: Policy tools

+However, the market reform that worked for Acid Rain is called the Cap-and-Trade System, which is used throughout the US and globally.
+Cap-and-trade is one policy option for addressing carbon emissions and pollution.
+In a cap-and-trade system, the government sets an overall emissions cap, a definitive environmental goal or target for pollution levels.
+The government then issues tradable allowances that grant businesses the right to emit a set amount of the regulated pollutant.
+Companies that can reduce their emissions more cheaply than others can sell their extra allowances to companies that face higher costs to comply with the cap.
+This process establishes a market price for pollutants like carbon or sulfur dioxide, incentivizing polluting facilities to implement the most cost-efficient emissions reduction options.
+It also encourages investment in new low-carbon technologies.
+Yet there are concerns about equitable distribution and potential hoarding, which led the EPA to hold back 2.8% of allowances for auctions to promote market liquidity.

+There are many advantages of cap and trade.
+It sets a definitive emissions target, is flexible and can link to other systems, allows the market and firms to innovate and make choices, and is easier for politicians to support than a carbon tax.
+Yet there are disadvantages such as uncertainty for firms, the possibility that the market may not work as intended, the risk of special interests perverting the system, the potential for wealth transfer to large polluters if permits are given away for free, and debate over the benefits of allowing carbon offsets.

 Power delegation and policy jurisdiction

 Executive branch

 Governmental authority on environmental issues in the United States is highly fragmented at the national, state and local levels.
 While the EPA is the most comprehensive environmental agency, its authority on these matters is not absolute.
 Virtually all of the federal executive departments have some area of environmental authority.
+This fragmented system sometimes leads to inconsistent enforcement because different levels of government, depending on local and regional economic concerns, may prioritize environmental regulations differently.
+For instance, states heavily dependent upon the fossil fuel industries may start to use laxer enforcement policies than states with more diversified economies.

 As chief executive, the President plays an important role in environmental policy.
-President's such as Teddy Roosevelt, Franklin D. Roosevelt, and Richard Nixon have acted as "bully pulpit" to gain support for environmental legislation.
+Presidents such as Teddy Roosevelt, Franklin D. Roosevelt, and Richard Nixon have acted as "bully pulpit" to gain support for environmental legislation.
 Their role as chief diplomat enables them to enact international agreements with environmental stipulations.
 Ronald Reagan signed the Montreal Protocol, Obama was a leader in negotiating the Paris agreement and the Bush administration rejected the Kyoto protocol.
 Presidents can use their "soft" power to draw attention to environmental issues and set broad administrative goals.
-They can veto legislation and, through executive orders, regulate administrative behavior.
+They also have the power to veto legislation or issue executive orders to influence administrative behavior.